Sazad123/SazRep/README.md

    * Convert clinical conversations into documentation in real time.
    * Accurately subtitle videos and meeting recordings for wider content reach.

-#### 3) Natural Language Processing:
+#### 3) Natural Language Processing :
-         Natural language processing (NLP) is the ability to process natural, human-created text.
-Neural networks help computers gather insights and meaning from text data and documents.
-NLP has several use cases, including in these functions:
+   Neural networks can analyze human speech despite varying speech patterns, pitch, tone, language, and accent.
+Virtual assistants like Amazon Alexa and automatic transcription software use speech recognition to do tasks like these:
-    * Automated virtual agents and chatbots.
+   * Assist call center agents and automatically classify calls.
-    * Automatic organization and classification of written data.
-    * Business intelligence analysis of long-form documents like emails and forms.
-    * Indexing of key phrases that indicate sentiment, like positive and negative comments on social media.
-    * Document summarization and article generation for a given topic.

-#### 3) Natural Language Processing:
+   * Convert clinical conversations into documentation in real time.
+   * Accurately subtitle videos and meeting recordings for wider content reach.